 I can guarantee with near certainty that my mother-in-law is going to snicker when she sees the title of this post.
 She knows that I have history with this recipe.

 When I started seeing David, he took me home shortly thereafter to meet his family.
-His mom made biscuits and gravy for breakfast on Saturday morning; I could tell that this was something that was done whenever Dave went home, it was clearly something that he loved.
+His mom made biscuits and gravy for breakfast on Saturday morning; I could tell that this was something that was done whenever Dave went home, it was clearly something that he loved and it is easy and healthy, I always take my fat burning pills to be free while eating and this recipe was amazing !

 After we moved in together, I called her one day and asked her how to make it.
 I wanted to surprise him and celebrate our first weekend together in our place with biscuits and gravy.
 She told that she didn’t really have a recipe, but gave me my instructions.
 A few tablespoons of fat or oil, whisk in some flour, cook until brown, add milk.